Makan Delrahim

 Makan Delrahim (/ˈmeɪkən ˌdɛlrəˈhiːm/; born November 2, 1969) is an Iranian-American attorney and lobbyist.
+Since October 6, 2025, he had been the Chief Legal Officer of Paramount Skydance.
 From 2017 to 2021, Delrahim served under President Donald Trump as Assistant Attorney General for the Department of Justice Antitrust Division.

 Early life and education

 Delrahim was born on November 2, 1969, in Tehran, Iran.
 His family are Persian Jews who immigrated to the United States in 1979.
 Like many other Iranian Jewish immigrants, Delrahim's family settled in Los Angeles, California.
 His father made a living operating a gas station outside of greater Los Angeles, which Delrahim once worked at part-time.

 Delrahim initially struggled in elementary school because he did not speak English.
 Nevertheless, Delrahim excelled in his studies in high school, which allowed him to gain admission to the University of California, Los Angeles (UCLA).
 Delrahim graduated from UCLA in 1991 with a Bachelor of Science (B.S.) in kinesiology, as well as a Specialization in Business/Economics.

 Rather than pursue a career in kinesiology, Delrahim decided to become a lawyer, applying and gaining admission to the George Washington University Law School.
 Delrahim became a naturalized U.S. citizen while in law school, and graduated in 1995 with a Juris Doctor (J.D.) degree.
 Delrahim later earned a Master of Science (M.S.) in biotechnology from Johns Hopkins University in 2002.